crhntr/muxt/docs/call_results.md

 # Method Result Field Sets

-It's kinda similar to template functions.
+How `muxt` handles the results of method calls, is similar to how template.ExecuteTemplate handles functions.
+You must not call a function without a result.
-You can also return a value and an error or an "ok" boolean.
+You can return a single value, a value and an error, or a value and a boolean.
+When you return a single value, the error and boolean are assumed to be zero values.
+The type of the first result will be used as the type parameter for the `TemplateData[T]` struct.
+The struct will be passed to the template as the data argument.

-The following would be acceptable result sets.
+The following methods on T would be acceptable method result signatures.

 ```go
 package domain